 The ultimate question is this, I think: would Isabeau's Elladan wish for Isabeau's Elrohir to trudge reluctantly along to Valinor because he felt obliged to not disappoint his family (or the readers' wish to keep twins together)?
 I think not.
 But maybe that's just my reading of Isabeau's character depictions, colored by my own skepticism of the overall appeal of immortality in Valinor.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter nine four nine zero as a four place number.
+In the field marked validation number, enter three nine seven zero as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved